 Where is Berchtesgaden?

-The town of Berchtesgaden is 155 km from Munich or 35 km from Salzburg, Austria in the Bavarian Alps right at the border with Austria.
+The town of Berchtesgaden is 155 km from Munich and near the Austrian border, 35 km from Salzburg, Austria in the Bavarian Alps.
 After getting off the A8 (Autobahn) from Munich, the drive to Berchtesgaden is absolutely beautiful.

 Berchtesgaden Hotels and Hostels